miller-cerna-laskowski-morris-eyring/anomaly-group-project/Readme.md

 ___

 ##### Plan -> Acquire -> Prepare/Wrange
 > - Store functions needed to wrangle the data; make sure the module contains the necessary imports to run the code.
-The final functions (wrangle.py) should do the following:
+The final functions (wrangle.py) should do the following:<br>
-    - Since there is no modeling to be done for this project, there is no need to split the data into train/validate/test.
+    - Since there is no modeling to be done for this project, there is no need to split the data into train/validate/test. <br>
-    - Handle any missing values.
+    - Handle any missing values.<br>
-    - Handle erroneous data and/or outliers that need addressing.
+    - Handle erroneous data and/or outliers that need addressing.<br>
-    - Encode variables as needed.
+    - Encode variables as needed.<br>
-    - Create any new features, if made for this project.
+    - Create any new features, if made for this project.<br>
 > - In particular, since anomaly detection is a focus of this project, we keep all removed data for later analysis
 > - Import the prepare functions from the wrangle.py module and use it to prepare the data in the final notebook.
 ___